plctlab/PLCT-Weekly/PLCT-Roadmap-2022.en.md

 # PLCT Roadmap 2022

+（This article was translated by Google Translate.
+Syntax & Semantic issue reporting are welcome.)

-Hello everyone, this is the roadmap of PLCT Lab's third year public lab in the RISC-V open source ecosystem.
+Hello everyone, this is the roadmap of PLCT Lab for 2022.
 In 2022, we will continue to increase support for RISC-V on toolchains, virtual machines, and simulators.
 The investment in GCC, LLVM, V8, QEMU and other communities will continue to increase.
 At the same time, we are pleased to announce that Tarsier Team has completed its incubation and will begin to operate as an independent operating system team of ISRC.